 - Over 600 children transported yearly from rural and distant locations.

 Additional commitment to the advancement of medicine via education and research are priorities for the Pediatric Critical Care division.
 Research among our group focuses on improving health care delivery within the hospital, providing improved healthcare services to rural and underserved children, health outcomes, clinical and translational research.
-The faculty is also involved in teaching the Pediatric Residents, 3rd and 4th year medical students, and providing lectures for nursing and physician groups throughout Northern California.
+The faculty is also involved in teaching the Pediatric residents, 3rd and 4th year medical students, and fellows and providing lectures for nursing and physician groups throughout Northern California.

 Critical Care Team